 There are no shops or restaurants within the national park, so make sure to bring food and water with you.
 Generally, a gallon of water per person per day should be enough.
 However, if you’re active (for example, if you’re a hiker, climber, or cyclist), bring at least 2 gallons of water per day.
 There is a water fill-up station near the West Entrance.

 In the desert, it’s important to be sun-conscious -- wear sunscreen, bring a wide-brimmed hat, and avoid dark-colored clothing.
 Wear sturdy shoes for uneven surfaces and bring layers for cold evenings.
 Also, be aware that there is no signal within the park.
 GPS and cell-phone service are not reliable, so make sure to bring a map.

 Where To Stay In Joshua Tree National Park

 The closest towns to Joshua Tree National Park are Yucca Valley, California; Joshua Tree; and Twentynine Palms, California.
-In any of these places, you’ll be able to find Airbnbs and hotels.
-In recent years, Airbnbs have become very popular, and you can find many artistic and creative homes, Airstreams, and RVs to rent for your visit.
+In any of these places, you’ll be able to find vacation rental homes and hotels.
+In recent years, rental homes have become very popular, and you can find many artistic and creative homes, Airstreams, and RVs to rent for your visit.